-After surfacing and exiting the water, the Poseidon SE7EN electronics will continue to function indefinitely, ensuring a life-sustaining gas mixture is maintained in the breathing loop, until the following four conditions have all been met: the depth is "0"; the back of the Primary Display (where the wet switch contacts are located) has been dried; the pressure in the diluent regulator and hoses has been vented; and the mouthpiece valve has been placed in the Open-Circuit position.
-Once these four conditions are met, the system will vent the oxygen gas supply system, and power down the electronics.
+After surfacing and exiting the water, the Poseidon SE7EN+ electronics will continue to function indefinitely, ensuring a life-sustaining gas mixture is maintained in the breathing loop, until all following conditions are satisfied:

-The recommended sequence of steps for the proper post-dive shut-down procedure is as follows:

-- Ensure mouthpiece is the Open-Circuit position (as it should always be when not in use). - Turn off BOTH gas supply cylinders. - Thoroughly dry the back face of the Primary Display, in the vicinity of the wet-switch contacts. - Vent the diluent gas from the system by pressing the manual purge button on the ADV.
+- The depth corresponds to "0". - The back of the Primary Display (where the wet switch contacts are located) is dry. - The pressure in the diluent regulator and hoses has been vented. - The mouthpiece valve has been placed in the Open-Circuit position. - If a M28 is connected, "Power down SE7EN" has been selected. - Once the above conditions are met, the system will vent the oxygen gas supply system, and power down the electronics. - The recommended sequence of steps for the proper post-dive shut-down procedure is as follows: - Ensure mouthpiece is the Open-Circuit position (as it should always be when not in use). - Turn off BOTH gas supply cylinders. - Thoroughly dry the back face of the Primary Display, in the vicinity of the wet-switch contacts.